SAP-archive/fiori-for-ios-workshop/GettingStarted.md

 ## Generate a Minimal Entity Viewer App for Expense Data

-After deploying and starting the **saptravelexpense** backend we could configure the reference application in this repository and the **Mobile Services, std** configuration now; However, as we want to develop our own T&E app later on, we will use the **SAP Cloud Platform SDK for iOS Assistant** to create the **Mobile Services, std** configuration and a minimal expense app titled MyTravelExpense app.
-You can extend this generated app to build your own full-featured Travel Expense app.
+Now that you have a backend service, you will need to create an application configuration in **Mobile Services** to enable access for iOS apps.
+Since you will be developing your own Travel Expense app later on, you can use the **SAP Cloud Platform SDK for iOS Assistant** to create a new app, which will also create the Mobile Services configuration for you.
+You can then extend the generated app to build your own full-featured Travel Expense app.

 ### Enable Mobile Services

-First you have to activate the **Mobile Services, std** in your Neo Trial Cloud landscape.
-For that open a browser window to https://account.hanatrial.ondemand.com/cockpit#/home/trialhome and select **Neo Trial**.
+First, you will need to activate **Mobile Services** in your Neo Trial Cloud landscape.
+Open a browser window to https://account.hanatrial.ondemand.com/cockpit#/home/trialhome and select **Neo Trial**.

 ![Entity-Viewer](https://user-images.githubusercontent.com/9074514/48112076-9825d780-e209-11e8-8727-61e66f444b36.png)